Forward (statue): 2020 replica vandalism

 On June 23, 2020, Forward (the replica) and a Hans Christian Heg statue were toppled by protesters following the arrest of a Black Lives Matter activist.
 The fall of the statue was characterized as a strategic political move by one of the protesters.
 Both statues were later recovered by the authorities, though Heg's statue lost a head and leg.

 At a July 20, 2020 meeting of the Wisconsin Capitol and Executive Residence Board, the board voted unanimously to restore both Heg's statue and Forward to their original condition and placement atop their pedestals.
 The state of Wisconsin received a grant of $30,000 from the National Endowment for the Humanities the following October towards the expense of repairing of both the Heg and Forward statues.
-The statues were taken to Detroit where restoration will be done by Venus Bronze Works Inc. with reinstallation on the Capitol grounds anticipated by July 2021.
+The statues were taken to Detroit where restoration was done by Venus Bronze Works Inc. The total cost of renovation was reported to be over $80,000, of which $60,000 was covered by federal grants.
+The repaired statues were reinstalled in September 2021.